Ryan Blair: Business and writing

 In 2005, Blair became the CEO of the multi-level marketing company ViSalus Sciences.
 In 2008, ViSalus was in debt and facing bankruptcy.
 That year, Blyth Inc. began a multi-stage takeover, paying the three owners $105.7 million and stock valued at $143.2 million for an 80 percent share of the company.
 Blair remained as CEO.
 In 2010, Blair won the DSN Global Turn Around Award "when he actually turned the company around from a $6 million debt in early 2008 to $150 million in revenue 16 months later."

 In 2011, Blair released an autobiography, Nothing to Lose, Everything to Gain: How I Went from Gang Member to Multimillionaire Entrepreneur.
 The book was ranked 3rd in The New York Times Best Seller list for August 2011 and was a number one New York Times Hardcover Business Book bestseller in September of that year.
-As of 2012, ViSalus was valued at $600 million.
-Revenue subsequently declined and the company operated at a loss for 2013 and the first two-quarters of 2014.
+Revenue at Blyth declined and the company operated at a loss for 2013 and the first two-quarters of 2014.
 Blair and his fellow co-founders re-acquired 90 percent of the company that year, eliminating Blyth's obligation to pay for the stock acquired in 2008.

 In 2016, Blair released his second book, titled Rock Bottom To Rock Star.
 The book focuses on teaching individuals how they can become rock-star entrepreneurs, by redefining what rock-star means.
 "It isn't the celebrations that make you a rock star, it is the hard work" says Blair.
 In 2018, Kasi Head, a former beauty queen and longtime girlfriend to Blair, filed a restraining order against Blair and alleged the entrepreneur broke her nose and knocked out her teeth.